WFXJ (AM): History

 In the 1990s, the station was carrying a talk radio format, owned by Florida businessman Bud Paxson.
 It used the call sign WNZS (standing for "News") and carried world and national news from the NBC Radio Network.
 But as sports radio stations were gaining popularity around the country, WNZS switched to an all-sports format.
 Clear Channel Communications (original name of today's iHeartMedia) acquired WNZS in the late 1990s.
-Because Clear Channel has a financial interest in the Fox Sports Radio Network, the station became a Fox Sports affiliate.
-On March 16, 2001, the call letters were switched to WFXJ to reflect the Fox Sports affiliation, and the home city of Jacksonville.
+Because Clear Channel has a financial interest in Fox Sports Radio, the station became a Fox Sports Radio affiliate.
+On March 16, 2001, the call sign was switched to WFXJ to reflect its affiliation.

 In July 2015, WFXJ hired Seth Harp as its new Director of Programming and afternoon drive time host.

-On September 5, 2018, WFXJ rebranded as "930 The Game."
+On September 5, 2018, WFXJ rebranded as "930 The Game".

-On March 15, 2019, WFXJ began simulcasting on FM translator W247CF, and rebranded as "97.3 The Game."
+On March 15, 2019, WFXJ began simulcasting on FM translator W247CF, and rebranded as "97.3 The Game".
 The FM translator switched to a Regional Mexican format in May 2020, leaving sports programming only on AM 930.
-Without the FM translator, WFXJ returned to the branding "930 The Game."
+Without the FM translator, WFXJ returned to the branding "930 The Game".

 On January 22, 2021, WFXJ ended its sports format, flipping to urban gospel music as "Hallelujah 930".
 Just six months later, on July 26, 2021, WFXJ flipped to Spanish news/talk, branded as "Acción 97.3" (simulcast once again on translator W247CF).